randomwangran/magit-playground/xx-org/issue.md

 `-- dummy-C.org
 ```

-In some of these dummy files, it contains a string: `:leila:'.
+In some of these dummy files, it contains a string: `:leila:`.

-If I put `xx-org' somewhere in my file system, for example:
+If I put `xx-org` somewhere in my file system, for example:

-e:\xx-org
+`e:\xx-org`

 Then, typing: `rg :leila: e/xx-org`, I can get: